philkleer/curriculo-acad/README.md

 # 👷🏼‍♀️ ⚠ Still under construction, it is not ready for all types of entrances.

-The template is available on [Typst](https://typst.app/universe/package/curriculo-acad) _online editor_, as *curriculo-acad*.
-You can directly use this link to create a project: [link](https://typst.app/app?template=curriculo-acad&version=0.1.0).
-Don't forget to upload your to TOML transformed XML file into the project.

 [LATTES](https://lattes.cnpq.br) is a great platform for academics to store all their scientific work.
 However, the export options are quite frustrating, as exporting to RTF does not result in a well-formatted résumé.

 That's why I'm trying to solve this problem by exporting the XML file and creating this template to generate a well-formatted PDF using [Typst](https://typst.app).
 If you haven't heard of [Typst](https://typst.app) yet, it's a much easier-to-learn language and a faster typesetting system than LaTeX.